Great Chinese Famine: Power relations in local governments

-Local governments had just as much, if not more, influence on the famine as did higher rungs of government.
+Local governments had just as much, if not more, influence on the famine as did higher rings of government.
 As the Great Leap Forward progressed, many provincial leaders began aligning themselves with Mao and higher Party leaders.
 Local leaders were forced to choose between doing what was best for their community and guarding their reputation politically.
 Landlords began "denouncing any opposition as 'conservative rightism, which is defined broadly as anything anti-communist.
 In an environment of conspiracy theories directed against peasants, saving extra grain for a family to eat, espousing the belief that the Great Leap Forward should not be implemented, or merely not working hard enough were all seen as forms of "conservative rightism".
 Peasants became unable to speak openly on collectivization and state grain purchase.
 With a culture of fear and recrimination at both a local and official level, speaking and acting against the famine became a seemingly impossible task.

 The influence of local government in the famine can be seen in the comparison between the provinces of Anhui and Jiangxi.
 Anhui, having a radical pro-Mao government, was led by Zeng Xisheng who was "dictatorial", with ties to Mao.
 Zeng firmly believed in the Great Leap Forward and tried to build relationships with higher officials rather than maintain local ties.
 Zeng proposed agricultural projects without consulting colleagues, which caused Anhui's agriculture to fail terribly.
 Zhang Kaifan, a party secretary and deputy-governor of the province, heard rumours of a famine breaking out in Anhui and disagreed with many of Zeng's policies.
 Zeng reported Zhang to Mao for such speculations.
 As a result, Mao labeled Zhang "a member of the 'Peng Dehuai anti-Party military clique and he was purged from the local party.
 Zeng was unable to report on the famine when it became an emergency situation, as this would prove his hypocrisy.
 For this he was described as a "blatant political radical who almost single-handedly damaged Anhui".

 Jiangxi encountered a situation almost opposite to that of Anhui.
 The leaders of Jiangxi publicly opposed some of the Great Leap programs, quietly made themselves unavailable, and even appeared to take a passive attitude towards the Maoist economy.
 As the leaders worked collaboratively among themselves, they also worked with the local population.
 By creating an environment in which the Great Leap Forward did not become fully implemented, the Jiangxi government "did their best to minimize damage".
 From these findings, scholars Manning and Wemheuer concluded that much of the severity of the famine was due to provincial leaders and their responsibility for their regions.